sparrow-cloud/manual_stag/Writerside/topics/Register.md

 <img src="로그인.png" alt="Alt text" width="450"/>.

 2. Click the **Sign-up** button to create an account with your email.
 To use your GitHub account, click the **Sign in with GitHub account** button.
-> **Tip**: Sparrow Cloud recommends that users who will be using GitHub repositories to perform source code or component analysis verify their GitHub account when creating an account.
+> **Tip**: Sparrow Cloud recommends that users who will be using GitHub repositories to perform source code or supply chain analysis verify their GitHub account when creating an account.

 ### 이메일로 등록하기 {switcher-key="한국어"}